-- The nearly 26 acres of Chatham Wood are home to such wildlife as squirrels, raccoons, groundhogs, and foxes, and frequently crossed by herds of deer and flocks of wild turkey.
+- The nearly 26 acres of Chatham Wood are home to such wildlife as squirrels, raccoons, groundhogs, deer, and turkey.

 - Raptors such as Cooper’s hawk and sharp-shinned hawk are regularly spotted, along with occasional evidence or sighting of an owl.

 - Many varieties of woodpecker are seen and heard, including downy, hairy, red bellied, red headed, and pileated.

 - Cardinals are a common sight throughout the Village, as are robins, jays, crows, and mourning doves.